-- a.
-Write a report outlining the program's response to cited areas of partial compliance and/or noncompliance with the Standards for Accreditation of Nurse Anesthesia Educational Programs or Standards for Accreditation of Nurse Anesthesia Programs Practice Doctorate. - b.
+- 2. Council actions - a.
+Write a report within COAccess outlining the program's response to cited areas of partial compliance and/or noncompliance with the Standards for Accreditation of Nurse Anesthesia Educational Programs or Standards for Accreditation of Nurse Anesthesia Programs Practice Doctorate. - b.
 Use the staff analysis as one of several documents to be considered in making an accreditation decision. - c.
-Share the staff analysis with Council consultants or onsite reviewers at the discretion of the Council.
+Share access to the staff analysis with Council consultants or onsite reviewers at the discretion of the Council.